rozview/roseview/README.md

 createLayout(type, options)
 ```

-There are 5 types of layouts ( linear, absolute, card, frame, table )
+There are 2 types of layouts ( linear, frame )

 A linear layout aligns its children normally, while an absolute one relies on the setPosition method.
 These are the ones you will use mostly.